attackgithub/Keylogger-3/README.md

 # Keylogger
-A keylogger that uses Gmail as C&C.
+A simple keylogger that uses Gmail as C&C.

 **NOTICE:** DO NOT USE YOUR PERSONAL EMAIL